David Boies: Law firm

-Boies was an attorney at Cravath, Swaine & Moore, where he started upon law school graduation in 1966 and became a partner in 1973.
-He left Cravath in 1997 when a major client objected to his representation of the New York Yankees even though the firm itself had found no conflict.
-He left the firm within 48 hours of being informed of the client's objection and created his own firm with his friend Jonathan Schiller, now known as Boies, Schiller & Flexner LLP.
+Boies began his career at Cravath, Swaine & Moore, joining the firm after graduation from law school in 1966 and becoming a partner in 1973.
+He left Cravath in 1997 after a major client objected to his representation of the New York Yankees despite the firm having determined there was no conflict of interest.
+Boies departed the firm within 48 hours of being informed of the client's objection and went on to establish his own firm with his friend Jonathan Schiller, now known as Boies, Schiller & Flexner LLP.
 It is currently rated 23rd in "overall prestige" and 15th among New York law firms by Vault.com, a website on legal career information.

 Notable cases

+1980s-2000

+From 1984 to 1985, Boies defended CBS in the libel suit Westmoreland v.
+CBS, but after dragging on for two years, the case was dropped.
+Following the 2000 U.S. presidential election, he represented Vice President Al Gore in Bush v.
+Gore.
+In Jay Roach's Recount, which focuses on the case, Boies is played by Ed Begley Jr. In his 2001 book, prosecutor and author Vincent Bugliosi criticized Boies' abilities as a trial lawyer, arguing that Boies "wasn't forceful or eloquent at all in making his points" in Bush v.
+Gore. "[A]lthough he seemed to have a very good grasp of the facts, he seemed completely incapable of drawing powerful, irresistible inferences from those facts that painted his opposition into a corner".